katysaintin/KatyInControl/episodes/S1E02_SCADA4EpicsTango.md

 The second one — and the more modern approach — is ZeroMQ, or ZMQ.
 This one is event-driven.
 Instead of constantly asking for updates, the server says : ‘Something just changed — here’s the new value, right now.’
 No waiting.

 No polling.
 Pure reactivity.
 It’s like switching from sending messenger droids to having a direct Force connection between sender and receiver. 🕓 Such as EPICS transmission indeed.

+🕓So to summarize the network layer : EPICS talks through Channel Access — subscribe and receive.
+TANGO started with CORBA — ask and wait — and evolved toward ZMQ — feel the change the moment it happens.

+## 🕓[LAYER 3 — Business Logic — Darth Vader & The Emperor]🕓
+“And now — the brain.
+Darth Vader and the Emperor.
+The layer that makes all the decisions.🕓 On the EPICS side, this is called an IOC — an Input Output Controller.
+Think of it as Darth Vader’s command ship.
+It’s a software program — running on a server — that acts as the bridge between the physical world and the rest of the system.
+The IOC knows about all the Process Variables under its responsibility.
+It makes them accessible to anyone on the network — either in read, or in write.
+You want to know the current temperature ?
+The IOC gives it to you.
+You want to change a setpoint ?
+You write to the IOC, it handles the rest.

+We’ll get into the details of how that works in a future episode — there’s a lot to unpack there.🕓 It’s powerful, it’s robust, and it’s been battle-tested in some of the most demanding environments on the planet — particle accelerators, fusion reactors, space telescopes.

+🕓On the TANGO side, the equivalent is called a Device Server — or simply a Device.
+Same core idea — a program that sits between the hardware and the network, exposing data for reading and writing.
+Your Attributes are accessible, just like EPICS PVs.
+But here’s where TANGO adds something extra — something EPICS doesn’t have natively.
+TANGO Devices don’t just expose data.
+They also expose Commands.🕓
+And Commands are powerful.
+A Command can be something simple — like a write shortcut : ‘Turn on’, ‘Turn off’.
+One call, one action.
+But a Command can also trigger a full sequence of operations — a complex choreography of actions happening in the right order, at the right time.

+Think of it as the difference between telling a Stormtrooper ‘fire’ — simple, direct — versus telling Darth Vader ‘execute Order 66’ — which sets an entire chain of events in motion across the galaxy.
+That’s the TANGO Command.
+One call.
+Potentially a lot of consequences.”

+## 🕓[WRAP UP] 🕓
+“So here’s your side-by-side summary :
+At the hardware level — EPICS measures Process Variables, TANGO measures Attributes.
+Same Droids, different name tags.🕓 At the network level — EPICS uses Channel Access, subscribe and receive.
+TANGO uses CORBA for structured polling, and ZMQ for real-time events.
+Same holographic network, different transmission protocols.🕓
+At the brain level — EPICS runs IOCs, powerful controllers that expose PVs either in read or in write.
+TANGO runs Device Servers, which do the same — but go one step further with Commands that can trigger simple actions or complex sequences.🕓
+Same mission.
+Same three layers.
+Two different ways of running the Death Star.

+And speaking of origins — in the next episode, we’re going to travel back in time.
+Because every great system has an origin story.
+Where did TANGO come from ?
+Who built EPICS, and why ?
+Two frameworks, two histories, two teams of people who decided to solve the same problem — in their own way.
+That story is coming up next.🕓
+May the uptime be with you Padawan.” 🕓